Targum

-A targum (תרגום, interpretation, translation, version; plural: targumim) was an originally spoken translation of the Hebrew Bible (also called the תַּנַ״ךְ) that a professional translator (מְתוּרגְמָן mǝṯurgǝmān) would give in the common language of the listeners when that was not Biblical Hebrew.
-This had become necessary near the end of the first century BCE, as the common language was Aramaic, while Hebrew was used for little more than schooling and worship.
+A targum (תרגום, interpretation, translation, version; plural: targumim) was an originally spoken translation of the Hebrew Bible (Hebrew: תַּנַ״ךְ, Tanakh) that a professional Jewish translator (מְתוּרגְמָן mǝṯurgǝmān) would give in the common language of the listeners when that was not Biblical Hebrew.
+This had become necessary near the end of the first century BCE, in cases where the common language was Aramaic, while Hebrew was used chiefly for schooling and worship.
 The translator frequently expanded his translation with paraphrases, explanations and examples, so it became a kind of sermon.

 Writing down the targum was initially prohibited; nevertheless, some targumitic writings appeared as early as the middle of the first century.
 They were not recognized as authoritative by the religious leaders.
-Some subsequent Jewish traditions, beginning with the Jews of Lower Mesopotamia, accepted the written targumim as authoritative translations of the Hebrew scriptures into Aramaic.
-Today, the common meaning of targum is a written Aramaic translation of the Bible.
+Some subsequent Jewish traditions, beginning with the Jews of Lower Mesopotamia, accepted the written targumim, what are now called Targum Onkelos and Targum Jonathan, as authoritative translations of the Hebrew scriptures into Aramaic.
+Today, the common meaning of targum is a written Aramaic translation of the Hebrew Bible.
 Only Yemenite Jews continue to use the targumim liturgically.

 As translations, the targumim largely reflect midrashic interpretation of the Tanakh from the time they were written and are notable for favoring allegorical readings over anthropomorphisms.
 Maimonides, for one, notes this often in The Guide for the Perplexed.
 That is true both for those targums that are fairly literal as well as for those that contain many midrashic expansions.
 In 1541, Elia Levita wrote and published the Sefer Meturgeman, explaining all the Aramaic words found in the Targums Onqelos, Jonathan, and pseudo-Jonathan.

-Targumim are used today as sources in text-critical editions of the Bible (Biblia Hebraica Stuttgartensia refers to them with the abbreviation 𝔗).
+Targumim are used today as sources in text-critical editions of the Hebrew Bible (Biblia Hebraica Stuttgartensia refers to them with the abbreviation 𝔗).

 Etymology

-The noun "Targum" is derived from the early semitic quadriliteral root תרגם (trgm), and the Akkadian term targummanu refers to "translator, interpreter".
+The noun Targum is derived from the early semitic root תרגם (trgm) found in Hebrew, and the Akkadian term targummanu refers to "translator, interpreter".
 It occurs in Ezra 4:7 "a letter written in Aramaic and translated."
-Besides denoting the translations of the Bible, "targum" also denoted the oral rendering of Bible lections in synagogue, while the translator of the Bible was simply called hammeturgem (he who translates).
+Besides denoting the translations of the Hebrew Bible (Tanakh) into Aramaic by Jews, targum also denoted the oral rendering of Hebrew Bible lections in synagogue, while the Jewish translator was simply called hammeturgem (he who translates).
 Other than the meaning "translate", the verb tirgem also means "to explain".
 Targum refers to "translation" and argumentation or "explanation".